AmanKumar9958/JS_Mini_Projects/README.md

    Checks if a given word or phrase is a palindrome.

 7. **Pixel Paint**
-   A mini pixel art painting application.
+   A mini broser extension/webpage to pick colors.

 8. **To-Do List**
    A task management app to keep track of your daily activities.